 Mining in the future is planned to be conducted principally by contractor operated plant and equipment.
 Exploration drilling is conducted by contractors.
 As the project expands it is expected that the number of contractors will increase.
 The mine is currently on care and mantainance and not in gold production.

-Citigold has three sites - two underground mine accesses and the gold extraction plant.
-Administration is located at the central mining area.
+Citigold has two sites - two underground mine accesses.
+Administration is located at the Central mining area.
 As the other underground central mines are opened up on the adjacent parallel reefs (ie Sunburst, Brilliant) they will all feed the ore to the one central gold extraction plant.

 These tenements comprise (a) Mining Leases where we will be operating and expanding the gold mines, including the Central and Imperial area; (b) Mineral Development Licenses that cover the direct extensions to the mining areas in readiness for future conversion into Mining Leases prior to gold production, and (c) Exploration Permits Minerals that we are exploring to expand the gold deposits.